Akbar Arjunsyah

-Muhammad Akbar Arjunsyah (born 21 July 2001) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Dewa United.
+Muhammad Akbar Arjunsyah (born 21 July 2001) is an Indonesian professional footballer who plays as a centre-back for Championship club PSIS Semarang.

 Club career

 Gresik United

 Ahead of the 2022–23 Liga 2, Akbar signed a contract with Liga 2 club Gresik United.
 He made his league debut for Gresik United in a 0–0 draw over Persekat Tegal on 29 August 2022.
 On 27 September 2022, He marked his first win with Gresik United in a 2–0 win over Persipa Pati.
 In his first season with Gresik United, Akbar only went on to make 7 appearances, because Liga 2 was suspended due to a tragedy.
 Akbar chose to leave Gresik United after saying goodbye to management after his contract expired.

 Persija Jakarta

 On 17 April 2023, Akbar signed two-years contract with Liga 1 club Persija Jakarta.
 He officially became Persija Jakarta's first signing in 2023–24 season.
 Akbar made his league debut on 16 July 2023, coming on as a substituted, also scored his first league goal in 73rd minute in a 4–1 home win against Bhayangkara.